 Candidates start evaluating an organisation right from the time they view the job posting.
 The way the job description is drafted to the amount of information it gives to a prospective candidate can make a lot of difference.
 Similarly, every other step in the hiring process can either leave them with a lasting impression or disengage them.

 Full-cycle recruiters, thus, have huge responsibilities on them.
 They have to prepare attractive job descriptions and post them on relevant job sites.
 They have to engage passive candidates and convince them to come for an interview.
 In addition to all this, they have to screen and shortlist other candidates, draft offer letters and ensure smooth onboarding.

 Unfortunately, recruiters spend a lot of time on transactional processes like scheduling and screening.
 They are left with little or no bandwidth for more strategic inputs.
 They cannot focus on enhancing the candidate experience by having more deeper conversations with them.
-As per the Glassdoor survey in 2017, strong candidate experience can improve the quality of hires by 70%.
+As per a report from Careerswiki, 68% of hiring managers spend less than 2 minutes looking at a resume.
 Since recruiters are swamped with operational work, they cannot concentrate on these other aspects.

 How AI is changing Full-Cycle Recruitment

 AI is bringing a sea change in the hiring process by automating a large part of it.
 Secondly, data-driven projections and intuitive algorithms are ensuring future-readiness of the organizations.
 This has improved the hiring efficiency of organisations in two ways.
 Firstly, all recruiters are becoming full-cycle recruiters and secondly, they have more time to focus on the strategic aspects of their jobs.

 Let’s look at how AI is changing every step of the full-cycle recruitment process.

 As per Mckinsey, one-third of senior leaders consider finding the right talent as a major challenge.